-- Obesity The obesity rate (32.7%) for adults in Macomb County has increased over the past five years.
+- Obesity The obesity rate (36.6%) for adults in Macomb County has increased over the past five years.
 Area adults and children do not engage in physical activity as much as they should.
-Nearly one-quarter (24.2%) of Macomb County adults report no leisure time physical activity.1 - Nutrition Only 16.6% of adults in Macomb County consumer more than 5 servings of fruits or vegetables a day.
-The figure is improved for high school students (23.2%) and middle school students (29%).1
+One-quarter (25%) of Macomb County adults report no leisure time physical activity.1 - Nutrition Only 16.6% of adults in Macomb County consumer more than 5 servings of fruits or vegetables a day.1